I Had A Ukrainian Manicure & Now I Won’t Have My Nails Done Any Other Way

 ADVERTISEMENT

-Serving up DIY tutorials and "come with me to the salon" videos, the hashtag #ukrainiannails has 69.7 million views on TikTok.
+Serving up DIY tutorials and 'come with me to the salon' videos, the hashtag #ukrainiannails has 69.7 million views on TikTok.
+It’s followed by #ukrainianmanicurelondon, which boasts countless honest reviews of the trending gel manicure.
 But what makes a Ukrainian manicure different from your typical manicure — and why is TikTok convinced it’s better?

 @reneesdays if youre tired of having to get your acrylics re done every week and a half then this is the manicure for you 🫶🏼 go see my girl @Beauty Studio by Veronika and let her know you came from my tiktok #nails#rubberbase#russianmanicure#efilemanicure#ocnails ♬ All Night - Ndup